-Ohio State Waterproofing has been providing basement solutions for 29 years.
+Ohio State Waterproofing has been providing basement solutions since 1978.
 We offer all types of foundation repair and waterproofing solutions for smells and dampness, bowing and cracking walls and water issues.
 Listed here are some of the more common available solutions to waterproofing a home.

 Excavation consists of digging out all the dirt that sits by the walls down to footer level; replacing the footer tiles, sealing the walls, covering that with gravel and backfilling with soil to grade level.